MohamedSoliman25/E-Commerce-App/README.md

 # E-Commerce-App

-A demo e-commerce application that allows users to purchase products online and is provided with the electronic Razor Payment system
+E-commerce demo application that allows users to purchase products online and is provided with the electronic Razor Payment system.
+####
 ## Tools

 - Firestore Database